HuntMartin/pyGame1/README.md

     Added ctrl + m to unmute the bgm.
     Added a hint for user to know how to mute or unmute bgm.
     Added Frame rate Clock to control the Frame rate to avoid the different enemies movement spd in different computers.
+    Added Restart func into the game.
+    Rearranged the code in main.py.